na-na-hi/renget/archive/ALLMRR.md

 	[airoboros-l2-7B-gpt4-2.0-GPTQ](https://huggingface.co/TheBloke/airoboros-l2-7B-gpt4-2.0-GPTQ) <- For chatting.
 	[airoboros-l2-7b-gpt4-m2.0-GPTQ](https://huggingface.co/TheBloke/airoboros-l2-7B-gpt4-m2.0-GPTQ) <- For RP.
 	- 13B:
-	[PsyFighter-13B](https://huggingface.co/jebcarter/Psyfighter-13B) <- AliCat's current fav for RP, and Adventure.
+	[PsyFighter-13B](https://huggingface.co/jebcarter/Psyfighter-13B) <- One of the best 13B's for RP, and Adventure.
 Also good for general chatting.
 May need a *little* more care to avoid looping (settings/context).
 (Recommend using `Generate only one line per request`)
 	[LLaMA2-13B-Tiefighter](https://huggingface.co/KoboldAI/LLaMA2-13B-Tiefighter) <- An amazing all-around model.
 One of the current best models out there.
 	[LLaMA2-13B-TiefighterLR](https://huggingface.co/KoboldAI/LLaMA2-13B-TiefighterLR) <- Another one of AliCat's favorites for Adventure models.
 Has a lot of Tiefighter's qualities, but has less "plot-armor" bias.
 Is also good at RP and chat, but has a different flavor to Tiefighter.
 	[WizardLM-1.0-Uncensored-Llama2-13B-GPTQ](https://huggingface.co/TheBloke/WizardLM-1.0-Uncensored-Llama2-13B-GPTQ)